jorishr/notes-on-backend/network_requests/browser_storage/cookies.md

 Usually there are two scenarios:
 - if a website wants to set tracking cookies for everyone, a modal will be used to require newcomers to agree.
-- if a website wants to set tracking cookies only for authenticated users, there is a checkbox upon signup.
+- if a website wants to set tracking cookies only for authenticated users, there is a checkbox upon sign-up.